-Only one mbox-based metric is allowed when using Analytics as the reporting source.
+Only one mbox-based metric is allowed when using A4T.

 A server-to-server call from Target to Analytics sends activity and experience information to Analytics.
-This integration does not result in more server calls for either Target or Analytics.
+This integration does not result in extra server calls for either Target or Analytics.

 In some situations, the classifications from Target to Analytics fail and activities do not show data in Analytics.
 See Troubleshoot the Analytics and Target integration (A4T).
 You can also contact Client Care for further assistance.